 Constitution Convention Museum State Park

-9 a.m. until 5 p.m.
-EST Thursday - Monday.
-Closed on Thanksgiving, Christmas and New Years Day.
+9 a.m. to noon and 1 to 5 p.m.
+Eastern time Thursday through Monday.
+Closed Thanksgiving, Christmas and New Year's Day.

-$2 per person, Children under age of 5 no fee.
+$2 per person.
+Children under age of 5 admitted free.

 Welcome to Constitution Convention Museum State Park